 Update: The list of cancellations and removals for Morgan Wallen continues to grow, with radio stations, streaming platforms, awards shows, and Wallen’s label severing their relationships with the singer.
 Here’s the latest update.

-Morgan Wallen was recorded using the n-word outside of his home after a recent night of partying in Nashville.
+Morgan Wallen was recorded saying the n-word outside of his home after a recent night of partying in Nashville.
 The video appears to have been recorded by a neighbor over the weekend while Wallen was getting dropped off.
 It was published by TMZ late Wednesday, and quickly sparked a fury on social media.

 In reaction, Cumulus Media has now issued a directive to its 400-plus radio station network to immediately remove Wallen from its playlists — “without exception”.
 Cumulus is the second-largest radio station network in the U.S.